 Another way a company raises its capital is by issuing right shares at a certain price to existing shareholders.
 A shareholder interested in purchasing the right shares may do so if he deems it fit.

 PSX & ITS LISTED COMPANIES:

 Pakistan Stock Exchange consists of a list of more than 500 companies in more than 35 different sectors or industries.
 The total Market Capitalisation (volume of outstanding shares x share price) was Rs 8.24 trillion as of July 30th, 2021

 WHAT IS AN INDEX & WHAT IS ITS PURPOSE:

 Index is a grouping of selected companies’ stocks according to certain financial parameters in order to measure the performance of a section of the stock market.

 INDICES LISTED ON PSX:

-There are seven Indices listed on PSX which are:
+There are eleven Indices listed on PSX which are:

 SHARIAH COMPLIANT INVESTMENTS: